How to choose a residential aged care facility

 • Are there regular events for visitors and family?

-Support with day-to-day living
+Questions about support with day-to-day living

 • How are residents helped with bathing, dressing, and going to the toilet?